-If you have been charged with a drug crime, it can be detrimental to your personal and professional life.
+If you have been charged with a drug crime in New York, it can be detrimental to your personal and professional life.
 You can find yourself unable to get a job or even rent an apartment.
-The social stigma that you will carry with you from a single drug conviction can be devastating.
-You need an experienced criminal defense attorney on your side to wade through the complex drug laws and work in your best interest.
-You may be able to avoid jail time and other punishment, but you will need a lawyer who knows the ropes and knows how to get things done.
+The social stigma you will carry from a single drug conviction can be devastating.
+You need an experienced New York drug crime defense lawyer on your side to wade through the complex drug laws and work in your best interest.
+You may be able to avoid jail time and other punishment, but you will need a criminal drug lawyer who knows the ropes and knows how to get things done.
 You need Igor Litvak of The Litvak Law Firm.

-Mr. Litvak has extensive experience in representing individuals charged with drug offenses in federal and state court, including major cases involving international drug conspiracies.
-Some of his more notable drug cases include:
+As a drug crime attorney in New York, Mr. Litvak has extensive experience in representing individuals charged with drug offenses in federal and state court, including major cases involving international drug conspiracies.
+Mr. Litvak and the Brooklyn drug crime lawyers at The Litvak Law Firm have handled several notable drug cases, including:

-USA v Guzman – New York, NY – Co–Counsel
+USA v Guzman – New York, New York – Co-Counsel

 Major federal drug distribution case involving international ties and large amounts of cocaine which was allegedly distributed throughout the Northeast of the United States.

-People of the State of New York v Gilyadov – Brooklyn, NY – Lead Counsel
+People of the State of New York v Gilyadov – Brooklyn, New York – Lead Counsel

 State felony marijuana distribution and trafficking case which was resolved with a non-criminal disposition, resulting in no criminal record for the client.

 Overview of Drug Crimes